The Nesterov-Spokoiny Acceleration Achieves Strict $o(1/k^2)$ Convergence: Introduction

 \fi \cite{doi:10.1137/15M1046095} proved that the forward-backward method of Nesterov \cite{doi:10.1137/130910294} converges at rate $o(k^{-2})$.

 However, one notable drawback of all Nesterov-type acceleration methods, when compared to gradient descent, is that the function value does not consistently decrease.
 This phenomenon arises from the momentum introduced during the gradient step.
-In this paper, we present a method that combines the benefits of both acceleration momentum and descent properties.
-Our approach is a variant of the acceleration method developed by Nesterov and Spokoiny, and achieves a convergence rate of $o(1/k^2)$.
-Also, we prove a $o (k^{-2})$ convergence rate of a zeroth-order implementation of this algorithm.
+This paper presents a method that unifies the benefits of acceleration momentum and descent properties.
+While techniques for ensuring monotonicity in accelerated algorithms exist—such as the monotone APG by \cite{beck2009fast2} and subsequent APG-type methods by \cite{li2015accelerated} which ensure sufficient descent for nonconvex problems while maintaining an $O(k^{-2})$ rate for convex ones—their nonconvex convergence was later analyzed under the K{\L} framework by \cite{li2017convergence}.
+We are the first to demonstrate that such monotone methods simultaneously achieve a $ o(k^{-2}) $ $\limsup$ convergence in function value and $o(\frac{1}{k^3 \log k })$ $\liminf$ convergence in gradient norm.
+Furthermore, we prove that a zeroth-order implementation of our algorithm also enjoys a $o(k^{-2})$ convergence in function value.